 The most common color, creamy white, indicates healthy, nutrient-rich milk that is well-balanced for your baby’s needs.
 This is typical of mature breast milk.

-Blue milk usually appears at the start of a feed (foremilk) and becomes creamier toward the end (hindmilk).
-It is high in water, helping keep your baby hydrated, and does not mean low milk supply.
-It may also occur in moms with oversupply or lactose overload.
+A bluish milk usually appears at the start of a feed (foremilk) and becomes creamier toward the end (hindmilk).
+It is high in water, helping keep your baby hydrated, and it does not mean low milk supply.
+It may be more noticeable in moms with oversupply or lactose overload.

-Rusty pipe syndrome is a common, harmless condition some new mothers experience in the first few days of breastfeeding.
-It’s characterized by pink, red, or brown tinged breast milk, which usually happens during the first week postpartum.
+Rusty pipe syndrome is a common, harmless condition some new moms experience in the first few days of breastfeeding.
+Here’s what you need to know:

-Colostrum is naturally yellow; transitional milk can appear orange.
-Foods high in beta-carotene (carrots, sweet potatoes) can deepen the color.
-Frozen or refrigerated milk may also turn yellow.
-This color is beneficial for your baby’s development.
+Colostrum is naturally yellow; transitional milk can look a bit orange.
+Foods high in beta-carotene, like carrots or sweet potatoes, can deepen the color.
+Stored milk may also turn yellow, especially after freezing.
+This color is completely safe and good for your baby.

-Understanding these factors can help you recognize normal variations and reduce unnecessary worry.
+Knowing these influences can help you understand what’s normal and avoid unnecessary stress.

 Breastfeeding twins is totally possible—and rewarding—with the right tips, tools, and mindset.
 This guide offers…